SuaveIO/suave/_includes/content.md

 The above statement will start a web server on default port 8083. `web_server` takes a configuration record and the webpart `(OK "Hello World")`

-Webparts are functions with the following type: `HttpRequest -> Option<Async<unit>>`.
+Webparts are functions with the following type: `HttpContext -> Option<Async<unit>>`.
 For every request `web_server` will evaluate the webpart, if the evaluation succeeds it will execute the resulting asynchronous computation. `OK` is a combinator that always succeed and writes its argument to the underlying response stream.

 Tutorial: Composing bigger programs.
 ------------------------------------

-Logic is expressed with the help of different combinators built around the `option<HttpRequest>` type.
-We build webparts out of functions of type `HttpRequest -> HttpRequest option` and the operator `>>=` in the following way.
+Logic is expressed with the help of different combinators built around the `option<HttpContext>` type.
+We build webparts out of functions of type `HttpContext -> HttpContext option` and the operator `>>=` in the following way.

 {% highlight fsharp %}
 let simple_app _ = url "/hello" >>= OK "Hello World" ;